cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

          Description: Math cn element with the value '2.0' does not have a valid cellml:units attribute.
        ...

 Running the validator will alert you variables in the MathML that don't (yet) exist in your component.
 This was explained in :ref:`Tutorial 2<tutorial2_py>`.

 2: Create the variables
 =======================

 .. container:: dothis

     **2.a** Create :code:`Variable` items for each of the missing variables discovered above.
     Remember that:

-    - each must have a name, either using the naming constructor :code:`Variable("name_here")` or by manually calling the :code:`setName` function;
+    - Each must have a name, either using the naming constructor :code:`Variable("name_here")` or by manually calling the :code:`setName` function; and
-    - each name must match that inside your MathML string.
+    - Each name must match that inside your MathML string.

 .. container:: dothis

     **2.b** Add each of your new variables to the component using the :code:`addVariable` function.

 .. container:: dothis

     **2.c** Call the validator again to check for errors.
     At this stage you can expect errors like those below relating to missing units for the variables.
     Note that both these errors refer to the same thing: when the unit is missing the variable sees its name field as being blank, hence the first error.

 .. code-block:: console